 - 1. The applicable emission limitation and the methods that were used to determine compliance with this limitation; - 2.
 If a performance test is required, the test report documenting the results of the performance test, which contains the elements listed in Appendix 1; - 3.
 The type and quantity of hazardous air pollutants emitted by the source reported in mg/dscm or mg/hr for decorative and anodizing operations.
 (If the owner or operator is subject to the construction and modification provisions of subsection (j) and had previously submitted emission estimates, the owner or operator shall state that this report corrects or verifies the previous estimate.)
 For sources not required to conduct a performance test, the surface tension measurement may fulfill this requirement; - 4.
-For each monitored parameter for which a compliant value is to be established under subsection (e) the specific operating parameter value, or range of values, that corresponds to compliance with the applicable emission limit: - The methods that will be used to determine continuous compliance, including a description of monitoring and reporting requirements, if methods differ from those identified in this section; - 6.
+For each monitored parameter for which a compliant value is to be established under subsection (e) the specific operating parameter value, or range of values, that corresponds to compliance with the applicable emission limit; - 5.
+The methods that will be used to determine continuous compliance, including a description of monitoring and reporting requirements, if methods differ from those identified in this section; - 6.
 A description of the air pollution control technique for each emission point; - 7.
-A statement that the owner or operator has completed and has on file the operation and maintenance plan as required by subsection (g): - 1.
-Company Information: Facility name, address, owner/operator name, telephone number, and the measured distance from the edge of the plating or anodizing tank that is nearest to the sensitive receptor to the property boundary of the nearest sensitive receptor that is within 150 meters;.
+A statement that the owner or operator has completed and has on file the operation and maintenance plan as required by subsection (g); - Company Information: Facility name, address, owner/operator name, telephone number, and the measured distance to the property boundary of the nearest sensitive receptor.
 For facilities that do not have an add-on air pollution control device the measurement shall be the distance, rounded to the nearest foot, from the edge of the plating or anodizing tank nearest the sensitive receptor to the property line of the nearest sensitive receptor that exists on [Effective Date].
 For facilities with an add-on air pollution control device the measurement shall be the distance, rounded to the nearest foot, from the centroid of the stack to the property line of the nearest sensitive receptor that exists on [Effective Date]. - 2.
 The applicable requirements from section 93102.4 and the methods that were used to determine compliance.
 A description of the air pollution control technique for each emission point;